HannimalCrackers/Parseltongue/posts/006_textmining.md

-UPDATE 10/7
+### update 10/7

-I wonder if I should be feeding mallet the statements individually, rather than in consolidated text files grouped by party affiliation.
-I also realized I wanted to have these individually, rather than as cells in a CSV so that I can feed into Voyant and see the comparisons between statements.
-I don't know how to write macros in Excel, but this seems like a great application for a Python script.
+I wonder if I should be feeding Mallet the statements individually, rather than in consolidated text files grouped by party affiliation.
+I also realized I wanted to have these individually, rather than as cells in a CSV, so that I can feed into Voyant and see the comparisons between statements.
+I don't know how to write macros in Excel, but this seemed like a great application for a Python script.
 I've been trying to learn Python so decided to write a script that would import a CSV and export parts of the individual records as individual text files.

--- how to insert code here other than markdown formatting? --
+I wrote some Python code and got it working (with an assist from Reddit when an extraneous variable was tripping me up, and suggestions on how I could improve a future iteration from Patrick Smyth).
+I've posted the individual statements here.
+The filenaming convention is as follows.
+Filenames start with "D", "R", or "I" to indicate which party the senator belongs to (Democrat/Republican/Independent), followed by the Senator's surname, and a number that kept multiple statementss from the same senator from overwriting each other.

+I plan to try analyzing these individual statements tomorrow.

+### update 10/8

+I took the statements I broke out in Python and ran them through Voyant.
+I ran the 56 statements from Democrats separately from the 42 statements from Republicans.
+I did not analyze the 4 statements from Independents, 3 of which were from Bernie Sanders.

+Voyant seems to be a bit buggy.
+I added "Kavanaugh," and "judge" to Voyant's default stopword list, as "Judge Kavanaugh" appeared in every single result, but it took a couple of tries and ultimately only worked on the Cirrus tool.
+Voyant refused to acknowledge my stopword list on the other tools.
+I'd also attempted to supress "Kavanaugh's", but Voyant kept showing it, including on the Cirrus tool, despite my adding it to the stopwords list.
+"Fire" is on the default stoplist, and I think it shouldn't be.
+Voyant also would not honor font changes, though there was a dropdown menu to do so.

+test
+<iframe style='width: 461px; height: 359px;' src='//voyant-tools.org/tool/CollocatesGraph/?stopList=keywords-7ac4b8a0f96e66da8c3a205908e270f9&query=court&query=ford&query=dr&mode=corpus&corpus=f4e058c47489477c95d984d188b85990'></iframe>

+### text mining tools review

+Voyant: buggy, unreliable, sort of fun but about as rigorous as a party game
+Mallet: a machine may have learned something, but I didn't

 NOTES TO SELF